Conflict diamonds & the Kimberley Process

 Background and History on the Issue

-In 1998, Global Witness, a non-governmental organisation (NGO), made the world aware of the fact that certain rebel movements in Africa were selling, amongst other things, illegally obtained diamonds (known as conflict diamonds) to fund their wars against legitimate and internationally recognised governments.
+In 1998, Global Witness, a non-governmental organisation (NGO), made the world aware of rebel movements in Africa.
+These certain rebel movements in Africa were selling, amongst other things, illegally obtained diamonds (known as conflict diamonds).
+They did this to fund their wars against legitimate and internationally recognised governments.

 What has been done to stop the trade in conflict diamonds?

-In 1998, and then in 2000, Global Witness and Partnership Africa Canada, two NGO’s from the UK and Canada respectively, once again brought the issue of conflict diamonds to the world’s attention.
+In 1998, and then in 2000, Global Witness and Partnership Africa Canada, two NGO’s from the UK and Canada respectively came together.
+Once again bringing the issue of conflict diamonds to the world’s attention.
 The diamond industry immediately began cooperating with the United Nations (UN) and engaged with governments and leading NGO’s to seek ways to halt the trade in conflict diamonds.

-Progress to achieve this shared objective began in earnest in May 2000 when the South African government convened a meeting in Kimberley for all interested parties to meet and discuss a way forward.
+Progress to achieve this shared objective began in earnest in May 2000.
+When the South African government convened a meeting in Kimberley for all interested parties to meet and discuss a way forward.
 The meeting brought together, for the first time, governments, industry and NGO’s.
-What followed was a series of meetings, hosted by governments from around the world, which came to be known as the Kimberley Process.
+What followed was a series of meetings, hosted by governments from around the world.
+These meetings came to be known as the Kimberley Process.
 In December 2000, all 191 members of the United Nations General Assembly voted unanimously to support the process.

 Kimberley Process Certification Scheme & the System of Warranties